To be eligible for certification in Neurology, candidates must meet the criteria below:

 Exam Dates and Deadlines

-The Neurology Written Exam is offered twice a year at Pearson Vue.
-The application period usually opens in October, and applications are due by Feb.
+The Neurology Written Exam is offered once a year at Pearson Vue.
+The application period usually opens in September, and applications are due by Feb.
 10. Upon successful completion of the application process, the AOBNP will advise applicants via email of acceptance to take the exam.

 Exam Content Outline